We currently recommend hosting WordPress components with VIP, and your Node.js application externally. This document is for pre-existing clients.

 All applications on VIP Go must be able to run across multiple containers and processes at the same time.

 This means that the app must largely be stateless.
 If any data is stored in memory it will be lost on deploy or if containers are added/removed.
-If data needs to be shared across containers/processes or you need guaranteed persistence, you can use a data store like MariaDB or Redis, which we can enable for your app.
+If data needs to be shared across containers/processes or you need guaranteed persistence, you can use MariaDB as a data store, which we can enable for your app.

 No Process Monitors